chiphuyen/python-is-cool/README.md

 def square_fn(x):
     return x * x

-square_ld = lambda x : x * x
+square_ld = lambda x: x * x

 for i in range(10):
     assert square_fn(i) == square_ld(i)
 ```

-Its quick declaration makes `lambda` function ideal for using in callbacks, functions that are passed as arguments to other functions.
-They are especially useful when used in junction with functions like `map`, `filter`, and `reduce`.
+Its quick declaration makes `lambda` functions ideal for use in callbacks, and when functions are to be passed as arguments to other functions.
+They are especially useful when used in conjunction with functions like `map`, `filter`, and `reduce`.

 `map(fn, iterable)` applies the `fn` to all elements of the `iterable` (e.g. list, set, dictionary, tuple, string) and returns a map object.